 directed Jackie Chan in the slapstick kung-fu classics

-The latter fins the right balance between farce and epos, and stands as
+The latter finds the right balance between farce and epos, and stands as

 a great parody of the kungfu genre even before such genre became popular.

-There's a on Charlie, the legendary kungfu fighter.
+There's a bounty on Charlie, the legendary kungfu fighter.

 Fei-hung (Jackie Chan) is a young and disrespectful student at a kungfu school.